How to Become a Travel CNA

 But that’s not all…

-You will be versed in every aspect of the Florida nurse aide exam, such as patient safety, patient care principles, taking and recording vital signs and more.
-You will also be grounded in patient communication, infection control, documentation, and of course, legal/ethical issues, among other skills and concepts needed to pass the Florida nurse aide exam.
+You will be versed in every aspect of the Certified Nursing Assistant exam, such as patient safety, patient care principles, taking and recording vital signs and more.
+You will also be grounded in patient communication, infection control, documentation, and of course, legal/ethical issues, among other skills and concepts needed to ace the Florida Nurse aide exam.